NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 (1) Size of the cut form

+(2) Paper or card:

+- Grade
+- Weight
+- Colour
-fa Eahen orpata ee These details will include the surface required for

-cae pen, or pencil etc., erasing quality
+These details will include the surface required for pen, or pencil etc., erasing quality

 (3) Make-up—e.g. Sheets, Sets, Pads, Bound Books, Stitching, Gumming, Cut corners, Serial numbering etc. (In describing the make-up of books a page should